d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 ## Summary

-Following the design of the encoder--decoder architecture, we can use two RNNs to design a model for sequence to sequence learning.
+Following the design of the encoder--decoder architecture, we can use two RNNs to design a model for sequence-to-sequence learning.
 In encoder--decoder training, the teacher forcing approach feeds original output sequences (in contrast to predictions) into the decoder.
 When implementing the encoder and the decoder, we can use multilayer RNNs.
 We can use masks to filter out irrelevant computations, such as when calculating the loss.
-As for evaluating output sequences,
+For evaluating output sequences,
-BLEU is a popular measure by matching $n$-grams between the predicted sequence and the target sequence.
+BLEU is a popular measure that matches $n$-grams between the predicted sequence and the target sequence.

 ## Exercises